WNBF

 WNBF (1290 AM) is a commercial radio station in Binghamton, New York.
 It airs a news/talk format and is owned by Townsquare Media.
 The studios and offices are on Court Street in Binghamton.

 By day, WNBF is powered at 9,300 watts using a non-directional antenna.
 At night, to protect other stations on AM 1290, it reduces power to 5,000 watts and switches to a three-tower array directional antenna.
 The transmitter is off Ingraham Hill Road in Binghamton, among the towers for other broadcast stations in the Binghamton area.
 WNBF is also heard on 250-watt FM translator W221EJ at 92.1 MHz.

 Programming

 Weekdays begin with two local shows, First News with Don Morgan followed by Binghamton Now with Bob Joseph.
-The rest of the weekday schedule is made up of nationally syndicated conservative talk programs: The Vince Coglianese Show, The Sean Hannity Show, The Mark Levin Show, CBS Eye on the World with John Batchelor and Red Eye Radio.
+The rest of the weekday schedule is made up of nationally syndicated conservative talk programs: The Vince Show with Vince Coglianese, The Sean Hannity Show, The Mark Levin Show, CBS Eye on the World with John Batchelor and Red Eye Radio.

 Weekend programming includes shows on health, money, car repair, home improvement, a Saturday oldies show and a Sunday morning polka music show.
 Syndicated weekend programs include The Kim Komando Show, At Home with Gary Sullivan, The Mike Gallagher Show and Sunday Night with Bill Cunningham.
 It also carries Binghamton Rumble Ponies minor league baseball games.
 Most hours begin with an update from ABC News Radio.